 The artistic development of the film marks the new collaboration of the director with famous Belgian illustrator François Schuiten, this time joined by fellow comic-book artist Benoît Sokal.
 Benoît Charest (The Triplets of Belleville) is already attached as a composer.
 ITEM 7 is now seeking potential creative partners in Europe and/or Asia, pre-sales and any potential post-production deals involving tax rebates and development funding 31).

-In May 2018 Martin Villeneuve and Pierre Even visited Paris to meet with Benoît Sokal and François Schuiten to discuss the Aquarica movie.
+In May 2018, director Martin Villeneuve and producer Pierre Even visited Paris to meet with Benoît Sokal and François Schuiten to discuss the Aquarica movie.
 According to Villeneuve: “Aquarica: not yet in a cinema near you, but another step in the right direction!”
 32).

 Gallery with the first sketches by Sokal and Schuiten for their Aquarica project.